Canon G1 X Mark II vs Panasonic GH5

 |10.||Canon XSi||Y||- / -||-||-||mini||2.0||-||-||-|

 |14.||Panasonic GH5 II||Y||stereo / mono||Y||Y||full||3.2||Y||-||Y|

 It is notable that the GH5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G1X Mark II and the GH5 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the GH5 followed on from the Panasonic GH4.
+Both the G1X Mark II and the GH5 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark II and the Panasonic GH5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot G1 X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Ready to shoot: Has a lens built-in, whereas the GH5 requires a separate lens.